nextflow-io/rmghc-2018/README.md

 The execution will fail because Salmon is not installed in your environment.

-Add the command line option `-with-docker` to launch the execution through a Docker container as shown below:
+Add the command line option `-with-singularity` to launch the execution through a Singularity/Docker image as shown below:

 ```
-nextflow run script2.nf -with-docker
+nextflow run script2.nf -with-singularity
 ```

 This time it works because it uses the Docker container `nextflow/rnaseq-nf` defined in the `nextflow.config` file.

-In order to avoid to add the option `-with-docker` add the following line in the `nextflow.config` file:
+In order to avoid to add the option `-with-singularity` add the following line in the `nextflow.config` file:

 ```
-docker.enabled = true
+singularity.enabled = true
 ```

 #### Exercise 2.1

-Enable the Docker execution by default adding the above setting in the `nextflow.config` file.
+Enable the Singularity execution by default adding the above setting in the `nextflow.config` file.

 #### Exercise 2.2